General Terms and Conditions

-(a) During the previous one year, there has been no movement on the payment account by the Client;
+(a) During the previous two years, there has been no movement on the payment account by the Client;

 (c) The Client repeatedly or seriously violates the contractual conditions;

-- The client is entitled to terminate any contract with MistralPay in writing with the effect on the date of its receipt by MistralPay if:
+5. The Client is entitled to terminate any contract with MistralPay in writing with the effect on the date of its receipt by MistralPay if:

 (a) MistralPay repeatedly and /or grossly violates the Contract;

-(b) Disagrees with the amendments of these GTC or TC for the individual product;
+(b) Disagrees with the amendments of these GTAC or TC for the individual product;

 (c) MistralPay provides payment services in violation of the law.

-In the case of termination of the contractual relationship, the Client or his legal successor shall determine where the balances on the Client`s payment account shall be transferred.
+7. In the case of termination of the contractual relationship, the Client or his legal successor shall determine where the balances on the Client’s payment account shall be transferred.
 If the Client does not determine what to do with the balance, MistralPay shall, after the mutual respect of liability, record this balance until the limitation of the right for its payment and does not pay any interest.
-Payment of the balance on the client`s payment account shall be realized by MistralPay only if the total cost of payment of such a balance shall not exceed the actual balance.
+Payment of the balance on the Client’s payment account shall be realised by MistralPay only if the total cost of payment of such a balance shall not exceed the actual balance.

 Part Three: DEFINITION OF TERMS

-For the purposes of these GTC and the legal relationship between MistralPay and Client, the following definitions and concepts with the following meaning will be used:
+For the purposes of these GTAC and the legal relationship between MistralPay and Client, the following definitions and concepts with the following meaning will be used:

-Authentication, Authorization and Identification Data (“AAID”): A system of safety verification of requests, orders, instructions of Client or authorized person, allowing the identification of the person and the authentication and authorization of individual applications and instructions for communicating with MistralPay, in the framework of payment services.
+Authentication, Authorisation and Identification Data (“AAID”): A system of safety verification of requests, orders, instructions of Client or authorised person, allowing the identification of the person and the authentication and authorisation of individual applications and instructions for communicating with MistralPay, in the framework of payment services.